Egyptian Christians fear chaos after wedding bloodshed

 "The Interior Ministry is not equipped to station a police car outside each church," said a guard at the church compound.

-In the lower-class neighbourhood of Warak, where the church is located, there were no signs of Muslim-Christian tension.
+In the lower-class neighborhood of Warak, where the church is located, there were no signs of Muslim-Christian tension.

 Residents say Muslims would protect Christians whenever pro-Mursi supporters held protests in the dusty area, where piles of garbage lie in narrow dirt lanes beside crudely built brick homes.
 Some fear that such cross-sectarian solidarity was the real target of the perpetrators of the wedding shooting.